Open-Cascade-SAS/OCCT/dox/user_guides/visualization/visualization.md

 @subsection occt_visu_4_1 Glossary of 3D terms

 * **Group** -- a set of primitives and attributes on those primitives.
   Primitives and attributes may be added to a group but cannot be removed from it, unless erased globally.
   A group can have a pick identity.
+* **Light**
-* **Light** There are five kinds of light source -- ambient, headlight, directional, positional and spot.
-The light is only activated in a shading context in a view.
+  There are five kinds of light source -- ambient, headlight, directional, positional and spot.
 * **Primitive** -- a drawable element.
   It has a definition in 3D space.
   Primitives can either be lines, faces, text, or markers.
   Once displayed markers and text remain the same size.
   Lines and faces can be modified e.g. zoomed.
+  Attributes are set within the group.
   Primitives must be stored in a group.
 * **Structure** -- manages a set of groups.
   The groups are mutually exclusive.
   A structure can be edited, adding or removing groups.
   A structure can reference other structures to form a hierarchy.
   It has a default (identity) transformation and other transformations may be applied to it (rotation, translation, scale, etc).
-It has no default attributes for the primitive lines, faces, markers, and text.
-Attributes may be set in a structure but they are overridden by the attributes in each group.
   Each structure has a display priority associated with it, which rules the order in which it is redrawn in a 3D viewer.
-If the visualization mode is incompatible with the view it is not displayed in that view, e.g. a shading-only object is not visualized in a wireframe view.
 * **View** -- is defined by a view orientation, a view mapping, and a context view.
 * **Viewer** -- manages a set of views.
 * **View orientation** -- defines the manner in which the observer looks at the scene in terms of View Reference Coordinates.
 * **View mapping** -- defines the transformation from View Reference Coordinates to the Normalized Projection Coordinates.
   This follows the Phigs scheme.
 * **Z-Buffering** -- a form of hidden surface removal in shading mode only.
-This is always active for a view in the shading mode.
-It cannot be suppressed.
+  This is always active for a view in the shading mode and cannot be suppressed.

 @subsection occt_visu_4_2 Graphic primitives

 The *Graphic3d* package is used to create 3D graphic objects in a 3D viewer.
-These objects called **structures** are made up of groups of primitives and attributes, such as polylines, planar polygons with or without holes, text and markers, and attributes, such as color, transparency, reflection, line type, line width, and text font.
+These objects called **structures** are made up of groups of primitives, such as line segments, triangles, text and markers, and attributes, such as color, transparency, reflection, line type, line width, and text font.
 A group is the smallest editable element of a structure.
 A transformation can be applied to a structure.
 Structures can be connected to form a tree of structures, composed by transformations.
 Structures are globally manipulated by the viewer.

 Graphic structures can be:
   * Displayed,